 There is something so beautiful about Death Valley’s landscape.
 At first glance it’s beige and bleak.
 But upon closer inspection, the beauty begins to reveal itself.
 In an expansive landscape like Death Valley, the charm is often in the contrasting details.
 It’s a park worth visiting more than once and hopefully these rad facts about Death Valley will inspire you to plan a trip there.

-1. Death Valley is the Largest Park in the Continental US
+1. Death Valley is the Largest Park in the Contiguous US

 Interesting Fact About Death Valley: It’s 5,270 square miles of huge!